A little lexicon for NuTyX users

 If you want, you can add a graphical interface too.

-It's up to you to add all the packages you want when you install the kernel, which is the minimum required.
+It's up to you to add all the packages you want.

 |